CosmWasm/testnets/coral/README.md

 ## Connecting

-The configuration can be [downloaded here](./config.env).
+The configuration can be [downloaded here](./defaults.env).
-Please `source config` to get all variable you need.
+Please `source defaults.env` to get all variable you need.

 With those, you can follow the
 [official instructions](https://docs.cosmwasm.com/testnets/testnets.html)